EvgeniiTitov/ml-pool/README.md

 could be expensive
 - If model scoring latency is measured in 1-10 ms, unloading model scoring / feature engineering to the pool may only hurt the overall performance, might make more sense to score the model directly
+- !
+It is common to spin up multiple instances of the API app inside a container using tools such as gunicorn etc. Be careful when using MLPool in such configuration (might run out of CPU), it's primary task is to unload heave model scoring / feature engineering bits from the main process which is the bottleneck to the API performance.
+In our case each container runs only a single instance of the API app, spinning up more instances won't help as the bottleneck is model scoring.

 ---